The Laughing Policeman (film): Plot

 A busload of passengers, including off-duty police detective Dave Evans, is gunned down and killed.
 Evans, on his own time, has been following a man named Gus Niles in search of information linking businessman Henry Camarero to the murder of Henry's wife Teresa two years earlier.

-Evans was the partner of Detective Sergeant Jake Martin, a veteran but cynical member of the Homicide Detail who is working the bus massacre investigation.
+Detective Sergeant Jake Martin, a veteran but cynical member of the Homicide Detail, was Evans' partner and is working on the investigation of a bus massacre.
 Jake originally investigated the Teresa Camarero case and has been obsessed with his failure to "make" Camarero for the murder.
 Jake returns to it after many dead-end leads (including a disastrous confrontation with a deranged amputee who takes hostages at gunpoint) in the bus investigation.
 Niles was killed on the bus as well, and it was Niles who provided the alibi that enabled Camarero to cover up his wife's murder.

 The sullen Jake and enthusiastic but impulsive Inspector Leo Larsen are paired to interview suspects.
 Jake shuts out Larsen from his deductions, while Larsen, despite a loose-on-the-rules and brutal side, tries to understand and gain the confidence of his new partner.
 Defying the orders of their police superior Lieutenant Steiner, they seek, find and smoke out Camarero, leading to a chase through the streets of San Francisco and a confrontation aboard another bus.